agapic/Twitch-Streamer/README.md

 ```

 ### Messages
-`spark-streaming-twitch` introduces an abstraction called a `Message`.
+`Twitch-Streamer` introduces an abstraction called a `Message`.
 It transforms a line of text from Twitch's IRC chat into a
 `Message`, which allows clients to get the author of the message, the channel name, and the actual message content.

 ### Scala API